Tomas-Franc

 When working on big projects with enterprise customers who rely on legacy tools, Tom discovered that they frequently ask for: “small technical fixes that don’t actually solve underlying problems and help them achieve their overarching goals.”

 The starting point is always the customer’s goals.
 Nonetheless, there is often an obstacle in between where the customer is and where they want to go.
-As an expert who perfectly understands localization workflows, engineering, and TMS technology, Tom’s role is to listen to customers and ask the right questions until he narrows down to a precise problem and digs to unearth a solution.
+As an expert who perfectly understands software localization workflows, engineering, and TMS technology, Tom’s role is to listen to customers and ask the right questions until he narrows down to a precise problem and digs to unearth a solution.

 So, what does a localization SA need to succeed?